metacryst/paperclip-frontend/README.md

 - Create an account
 - Log in to the app
 - Add and remove items to your "haves" list
-- Add and remove items from your "wants" lists
+- Add and remove items from your "wants" list
 - Group items by tier - you may receive offers for items in a tier higher than the one for that item, but never items in a lower tier.
 - Let the algorithm match you with other users who have things you want and vice-versa
 - View trades on a trade screen